 Evidence-based potty training tips?
 There haven't been many experimental studies of

-When is your child ready to start toilet training?
+When is a child ready to start toilet training?
 Some experts have

-However, the scientific evidence suggests that some kids might be better off if they began training much earlier.
-Even infancy can be a good time to start-—if you use the right methods.
+However, the scientific evidence suggests that some kids might be better off if they began training earlier.
+Read more about your options and the research that backs them up

 Planning a strategy